How to Adjust the Track Volume in Premiere Pro

 insert two keyframesinsert two keyframesinsert two keyframes

-Then, the section where you want to increase the volume, push the volume up just a few decibels.
+Then, holding the section where you want to increase the volume, push the volume up just a few decibels.

 push the volume uppush the volume uppush the volume up

 Wherever you find a small area where the audio for whatever reason drops low, use this method of inserting a couple of keyframes to push it up.
-This is a great way to make targeted volume adjustments.
+This is a great to make targeted volume adjustments.

 Using two keyframes allows you to anchor the areas around the audio, so that only the targeted audio is affected, and the untargeted audio remains untouched when you adjust the volume.